 Reviews provide social proof to prospective customers, letting them know if your business is worth a visit, as such, many potential customers turn to Google before engagement.

 Before you attempt to gain customer reviews, you should familiarize yourself with Google’s review policies and guidelines which can change at any time.

 Having many favorable reviews from past clients is an integral element of the Google My Business algorithm.
 It makes sense that Google would want to reward businesses that have demonstrated an ability to successfully fulfill their customer requirements with higher rankings than their competitors.

 Request customers write reviews via a short URL that’s specific to your business.
 Encourage your customers to spread the good word about your business by following these best practices:

 - Prompt your customers to leave reviews.
 Let customers know that it’s quick and easy on either mobile devices or computers.
 Learn how to leave Google reviews

 - Reply to reviews.
-Replying to reviews builds trust with your customers and potential customers and is another element to the local algorithm.
+Replying to reviews builds trust with your customers and potential customers and is another element of the local algorithm.
 It lets your customers know that you value their feedback.
 Create and share a link that customers can click to leave a review.
 Learn how to read and reply to reviews

 Reviews should be honest and unbiased.
 Business owners should not offer incentives to customers in exchange for reviews.
 Read more on review posting guidelines here.